GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 * Encrypt the connection for security.

-In each of these steps the browser sends a piece of data to a server and the server sends back a response.
+In each of these steps the browser sends a piece of data to a server, and the server sends back a response.
 That journey, from origin to destination and back, is called a [round trip](https://developer.mozilla.org/en-US/docs/Glossary/Round_Trip_Time_(RTT)).

 Depending on network conditions, a single round trip might take a significant amount of time.
 The connection setup process might involve up to three round trips—and more in unoptimized cases.